Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Proofs

 Thus, $\Mvp_{\Mmu_{U,\tau}}(\text{up}|\HistM) \geq 1 - \epsilon$.
 Since $\Mvp_{\mathrm{up}}(\text{up}|\HistM)=1$, the approximation holds. \end{proof}

 Putting everything together, we get the following theorem:

 \begin{theorem} Consider a $k$-E-AIXI$^{\tau}$ agent, i.e., an embedded agent employing $k$-step planning for a fixed integer $k \ge 1$, with a mixture universe model $\Mmu=\Mmu_{U,\tau}$ constructed from a Solomonoff prior over the $\tau$-POM-computable universes.
-Then, there exists a computable ground-truth environment $\Mge$ and a reference universal monotone Turing machine $U$ for defining the Kolmogorov complexity $K_U$ in the Solomonoff prior, such that the agent interacting with $\Mge$ does not converge to the infinite-horizon optimal planner w.r.t. $\Mmu=\Mmu_{U,\tau}$, despite the fact that this setup satisfies the grain-of-truth property (in case, e.g., of a reflective oracle).
-In particular, Self-AIXI does not always converge to AIXI. \end{theorem} \begin{proof} Fix $R$ so that $\gamma^{k+1}<R<\gamma^k$.
+Then, there exists a computable ground-truth environment $\Mge$ and a reference universal monotone Turing machine $U$ for defining the Kolmogorov complexity $K_U$ in the Solomonoff prior, such that the agent interacting with $\Mge$ does not converge to the infinite-horizon optimal planner w.r.t. $\Mmu=\Mmu_{U,\tau}$, despite the fact that this setup satisfies the grain-of-truth property (in case, e.g., of a reflective oracle). \end{theorem} \begin{proof} Fix $R$ so that $\gamma^{k+1}<R<\gamma^k$.
 Let $\epsilon>0$ be sufficiently small as indicated in \cref{cor:optimal-and-k-step-approx} and then construct $U$ as in \cref{lem:coupled-solomonoff-mixture-eps-approximates-MgeRk-andMvpup}.
 Since $\Mmu_{U,\tau}=\Mve_{\Mmu_{U,\tau}}^{\Mvp_{\Mmu_{U,\tau}}}$, the result follows. \end{proof}